Clothing & Equipment

 - Fishing gear – spinning or spin-casting: 6-12 lbs. test line plus lures for pike, walleye, bass, and trout

-- Duffel Bag: Should have approximate size of 13″ x 30″ and a waterproof throat.
+- Duffel Bag: Should have an approximate size of 13″ x 30″ and a waterproof throat.
 An excellent model is available through the camp store.
 The duffel bag dimensions are important as this size bag fits in the canoe easily.

 - Tump Line: Essential for carrying equipment.
 Available for purchase at the camp store, and difficult to find elsewhere.